Senior Vice-President and Chief Corporate Officer

 - MA (economics) and BComm degrees from the University of Saskatchewan

 - Graduate of Cameco’s Leadership Development and Executive Development programs

 Alice was appointed senior vice-president and chief corporate officer of Cameco in July, 2011.

-She's been with Cameco for more than 25 years in increasingly senior leadership roles and has gained a wealth of experience from her diverse responsibilities.
-As chief corporate officer, Alice provides executive oversight for human resources, corporate social responsibility, communications, community investment, government relations, safety, health, environment, quality, regulatory relations and business technology services.
+She's been with Cameco for more than 30 years in increasingly senior leadership roles and has gained a wealth of experience from her diverse responsibilities.
+As chief corporate officer, Alice provides executive oversight for human resources, corporate social responsibility, communications, community investment, government relations, safety, health, environment, quality, regulatory relations, business technology services and supply chain management.